Why is LED Bad?

 9. LED streetlights often have bad optics, and only light up a small area, not the whole road.
 This also creates substantially higher amounts of light trespass.
 The traditional streetlights almost always have better optics, allowing for better control of the light.

-All of this adds up to LED lights creating poorly-lit streets with stark light, and this isn't just for roadways, it also applies to your yardlights.
+All of this adds up to LED lights creating poorly-lit streets with stark light, and a lot of this isn't just for roadways, it also applies to your yardlights too.

 Why LED is bad